top of page

 On the way, I visited several other Nadi readers in Tamil Nadu

-to see if they also could find my leaf.
+to see if they could also find my leaf.

 None of them did.